 - 2.7 An essential first step in carrying out an evaluation of the positive and negative economic effects of the Plan Change is to define the appropriate viewpoint that is to be adopted.
 This helps to define which economic effects are relevant to the analysis.
 Typically a district (or city) and wider regional viewpoint is adopted and sometimes even a nationwide viewpoint might be considered appropriate. - 2.8 RIHL's Maddisons Road site is located in the Selwyn District, which is part of the Canterbury region.
-However Christchurch City is also part of the local economy which will benefit from the DPMA's establishment since firstly, many of the staff likely to be employed at the facility will reside in Christchurch (as well as Selwyn), and secondly, Christchurch businesses as well as Selwyn based businesses will provide goods and services to the facility and its employees.
-Therefore in this report the economic effects are considered in relation to the local Selwyn District economy and also in relation to the broader Canterbury regional economy (incorporating Christchurch City effects). - 2.9 There will also be private or financial benefits associated with the DPMA's establishment.
-Generally these benefits are not relevant under the RMA and the main focus of this report is therefore on the wider economic effects on parties other than RIHL, the eventual occupier of the site and its customers.
-Economists refer to such effects as "externalities"3.
+However Christchurch City is also part of the local economy which will benefit from the establishment of further business and industrial activity since firstly, many of the staff likely to be employed at the site will reside in Christchurch (as well as Selwyn), and secondly, Christchurch businesses as well as Selwyn based businesses will provide goods and services to the activities occupying the site and their employees.
+Therefore in this report the economic effects are considered in relation to the local Selwyn District economy and also in relation to the broader Canterbury regional economy (incorporating Christchurch City effects). - 2.9 There will also be private or financial benefits associated with the proposed rezoning.
+Generally these benefits are not relevant under the RMA and the main focus of this report is therefore on the wider economic effects on parties other than

+RIHL, the eventual occupiers of the site and their customers.
+Economists refer to such effects as "externalities".

-3. BACKGROUND TO SELWYN DISTRICT AND CANTERBURY REGION'S ECONOMIES4
+3. BACKGROUND TO SELWYN DISTRICT AND CANTERBURY REGION'S ECONOMIES